ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 cease to think of us aud will not
 remember to lisp our name.
 Thus
 quickly will pass the memory of
-each life; and how muc
+each life; and how much
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:az:batch_az_boozer_ver01:data:sn95060636:0041421664A:1893121401:0065/pct:65.577236,23.853321,14.146341,21.583851/!600,600/0/default.jpg"/>
 </td>